vyapp/vy/README.md

 to substitute vim in the future.

 I'm working on a ncurses based library with a symmetrical archicture to python tkinter.
-Once it is done vy will run a text based terminal sweetly.
+Once it is done vy will run on a text based terminal sweetly.

 Install
 =======